 Convention refugees are unwilling to return to their own country or the country where they normally live because of a well-founded fear of persecution based on:

-Membership in a particular social group but is not limited to, sexual orientation, gender identity, domestic violence and HIV status.
+- Membership in a particular social group but is not limited to, sexual orientation, gender identity, and domestic violence and HIV status.

 A person in need of protection is a person in Canada who must show that if they return to their home country or country where they normally live would subject them personally to: